otomatikmuhendis/aclockworkengineer/_posts/2020-01-10-architect-azure-api-management-service.md

 ## Limit call rate by subscription

 If we place the `rate-limit-by-key` tag inside the `inbound` element, it will limit the call rate by subscription.
-A subscription can call this API 10 times in 60 seconds and only the successfull responses are counted.
+A subscription can call this API 10 times in 60 seconds and only the successful responses are counted.

 ```xml
 <inbound>